Homelessness in California

 From 2007 to 2023, California's homeless population grew more than any other state's.
 While the national homeless population decreased by 18% between 2010 and 2020, California's increased by 31%.
 This trend continued from 2020 to 2022, when California's homeless population grew by 6% while the rest of the country saw an increase of less than 0.5%.
 A 2021 survey revealed that 19% of Californians reported that they or someone close to them had experienced homelessness in the previous five years.

 36% of homeless people in California are categorized as "chronically homeless"—which means "they have a long-standing disability that significantly impedes their ability to live independently and have been unhoused for a consecutive year or on at least four occasions within a three-year period."
 The remaining 64% are categorized as "experiencing short-term homelessness" though many may have been homeless for similar durations without meeting the disability criterion for chronic homelessness.

 80% of homeless people in California are adults not with children; 40% of those are aged 50 and older.
 14% are families with children.
 7% are unaccompanied young people (defined as being under age 25).
+Homelessness in California disproportionately affects African Americans, Native Americans, and Pacific Islanders.
+One in four homeless people who used a homeless service provider were black, despite making up only 5% of California's population.